 Wildlife Safety on Trails

 Visitors and residents alike use our many trail systems for recreation purposes.
-We must remember that we are entering wildlife territory and we must take the necessary precautions to keep safe.
+We must remember that we are entering wildlife territory and need take the necessary precautions to keep safe.

 Keep yourself and wildlife safe by following these tips on trails:

-- Ride, run, hike, or walk in groups whenever possible.
-Keep your group close together and talk loudly, if you see fresh signs of bears (scat, tracks, claw marks on trees, overturned logs) nearby.
-Bears should avoid you, if they know you are in the area.
+- Whenever possible, hike, ride, run or walk in groups .
+Keep your group close together and talk loudly, especially if you see fresh signs of bears (scat, tracks, claw marks on trees, overturned logs) nearby.

-- Carry bear spray in an easily accessible yet protected area and know how to use it.
+- Carry bear spray.
+Know where it is and how to use it.

-- Keep all dogs on leash.
-Dogs can provoke defensive behaviour in bears.
-Mountain bikers should leave dogs at home.
+- Keep dogs on a leash.
+Dogs can provoke defensive behavior in bears.

-- Be aware that mountain bikers put themselves at higher risk for a bear encounter, because they move quickly down a trail and are relatively quiet.
-Make noise if you are biking.
+- Riding your bike?
+Be aware that mountain bikers put themselves at higher risk for a bear encounter, because they move quickly down a trail and are relatively quiet.
+If cycling, strongly consider leaving your dogs at home.

-- Take your earbuds out; remain alert and listen for signs of a bear in the area.
+- Remain alert and listen for wildlife.
 Creeks and rivers can muffle sounds and make it harder for you to hear an approaching bear.
 They also make it harder for the bear to hear you, so make extra noise, especially when using trails near running water.
+Take your earbuds out.